qtiuto/lua-for-android/README.md

     Automatic Conversion:

-     For field set and method call or proxy return,lua object will be converted automatically according to the type.Type check have the same rule in method deduction.If type check failed,an exception may be thrown
+     For field set and method call or proxy return,lua object will be converted automatically according to the type.Type check ha thse same rule in method deduction.If type check failed,an exception may be thrown

      For primitive types,like a static_cast<type>(value).